 Who Uses Remote Deposit?

-Everybody.
-Businesses were the first users of remote deposit technology.
-They see a large number of checks, and they want to get checks processed quickly so they can use the money for operations.
+Businesses: Businesses were the first users of remote deposit technology.
+Organizations see a large volume of checks, and they need to get funds available quickly for operations, payroll, and expansion.

-Traditionally, a special check scanner was used for businesses.
-Remote deposit scanners can cost a few hundred dollars or a few thousand depending on your needs - such as how much volume you do.
-Some banks just charge a monthly fee for a scanner, and some will throw in a free scanner as a promotion to win your business.
+Remote deposit scanners can cost a few hundred dollars or a few thousand depending on your needs, such as how much volume you do.
+Some banks just charge a monthly fee for a scanner, and some provide a free scanner as a promotion to win your business.
 But, expensive scanners are not always necessary.
 For low-volume users, some banks let you use a standard computer scanner, a fax machine, or your phone’s camera to capture images.

 Why Banks Offer Remote Deposit

-Remote deposit is also less labor-intensive for banks.
-You’ve created the image so they don’t have to, and no teller or branch location is required.
+- Remote deposit is less labor-intensive for banks.
+The customer creates the image so the bank doesn’t have to, and no teller or branch location is required.